ivanpaulovich/paulovich.net/_posts/2019-02-19-clean-architecture-tdd-baby-steps.md

 > The only way to go fast is to go well.
 Every time you yeild to the temptation to trade quality for speed, you slow down.
 Every time.
 Uncle Bob.

-Software should be implemented incrementally and on every sprint you should acquire business knowleadge that help you be effective on the next sprint.
+Software should be implemented incrementally and on every sprint you should acquire business knowledge that help you be effective on the next sprint.